The Bankrate promise

 What does conditionally approved mean?

 When you’re figuring out how to buy a house, getting the mortgage plays a huge role.
 Most people can’t make a six-figure purchase in cash, so they have to finance it with a loan, i.e., a home mortgage.

-Getting a mortgage isn’t like getting a new shirt, though.
-You can’t just go out and grab one.
+You can’t just get a mortgage, though.
 Instead, you need to qualify for one, meeting the standards and criteria set by a mortgage lender.
-That requires the fairly involved process of opening up all of your financials to them (be ready to dig out pay stubs and tax returns).
-The lender needs to make sure you can pay back the large sum you’re borrowing.
+That requires the fairly involved process of providing them with your financial documents (be ready to dig out pay stubs and tax returns).
+The lender does this deep dive on your financial profile to make sure you can pay back the large sum you’re borrowing.
 They won’t approve you for financing until they’re confident you can.

 - Getting a signed gift letter if someone is giving you money to help with the home purchase